 If your cat refuses to allow you to brush her teeth, you’ll have to book your pet in with a vet for clean.
 This involves putting your cat under anesthetic, and a hygienist removing any traces of plaque or tartar.
 This is obviously more risk if you have a senior feline.

 Just remember that cats eat rodents (that often carry disease), and they use their paws to cover up their own feces and urine.
 Cats eat bugs, which also are also filthy.
-Cats may spend much of their time grooming, but they also have some very unclean habits can potentially make humans ill.
+Cats may spend much of their time grooming, but they also have some very unclean habits that can potentially make humans ill.